-(2) Apprehension of long-range contamination of Japan and its fishing grounds,
+(2) Apprehension of long-range contamination of Japan and its fishing grounds

-(3) Radiological factors affecting the fishermon:

-(e) Estimating the whole body dose.

-(b) Estimated dose from internal emitters.
+- (2) Apprehension of long-range contamination of Japan and its fishing grounds. . - (3) Radiological factors affecting the fishermen: - (a) Estimating the whole body dose. - (b) Estimated dose from internal emitters.

-Conteminate Tune
+Contaminated Tuna

-Some of the Japanese Government officials are already referring to the latter half of March as the "great tuna panic".
-The origin of this panic both in the United States and Japan is worthy of caroful study.
-The extent of the tune consumption in the United States and Japan declined during the second half of March is not known to no at this time.
-For a day prior to my departure from New York on March 19, and for 2 weeks following my arrival in Tokyo on March 22 the subject of radioactive tuna was a subject of popular conversation.
-When one considers the reaction of the informed American public to the possibilities of contamination of tuna it is not surprising that the Japanese were stampeded into approhension over the immediate prospects of their stating radioactive tuna and the long-range prospects of their fishing grounds being ruined.
+Some of the Japanese Government officials are already referring to the latter half of March as the "great tuna panic."
+The origin of this panic both in the United States and Japan is worthy of careful study.
+The extent to which the tuna consumption in the United States and Japan declined during the second half of March is not known to me at this time.
+For a day priors, to my departure from New York on March 19, and for 2 weeks following my arrival in Tokyo on March 22 the subject of radicactive. ing my arrival in Tokyo on March 22 the subject of radicactive; tuna was a subject of popular conversation.
+When one considers:

+the reaction of the informed American public to the possibili ties of contamination of tuna it is not surprising that the Japanese were stampeded into apprehension over the immediate pros pects of their eating radioactive tuna and the long-range prospects of their fishing grounds being ruined.

-(A) Tune Fishing Industry of Japan L/
+(A) Tuna Fishing Industry of Japan

 The Japanese fishing fleet at the present time consists of about 1,000 vessels operating out of ten major ports.
-The annual value of the tune catch approximates \$26 million.
-The principal expert species is albacer.
-Sixty percent of the landed albacer catch went to Japanese canners and forty percent was shipped abroad in freezors.
-Sixty percent of the albacer are caught in the summer season which extends from May through July.
-During this season, the fishing arounds are located relatively close to the Asiatic coast.
+The annual value of the tuna catch approximates \$26 million.
+The principal export species is albacor.
+Sixty percent of the landed albacor catch went to Japanese canners and forty percent was shipped abroad in freezers.
+Sixty percent of the albacor are caught in the summer season which extends from May through July.
+Caught in the summer Curing this season, the fishing grounds are close to the Asiatic coast.